-A Stevenson screen or instrument shelter is a shelter or an enclosure to shield meteorological instrument against precipitation, and direct heat radiation from outside sources, while still allowing air to circulate freely around them.
+A Stevenson screen or instrument shelter is a shelter or an enclosure to shield meteorological instruments against precipitation, and direct heat radiation from outside sources, while still allowing air to circulate freely around them.

 The following are some of the prominent features of the Stevenson screen.

 - It is painted white in order to reflect excessive heat.

 - It is 1.2 meters above the ground to avoid ground weather conditions from affecting the readings yielded by the housed instruments.

 - It has louvered sides to allow for the free circulation of air.